TheThomasY/wordl6/README.md

 <h1 align="center">Wordl6</h1>

-This is my recreation of the game [Wordle](https://www.nytimes.com/games/wordle/index.html 'Link to Wordle')
+This is my recreation of the popular game [Wordle](https://www.nytimes.com/games/wordle/index.html 'Link to Wordle') but with 6 letter words instead of 5.
+It will keep track of games played and won, see how many you can get correct in a row.

+There is a known bug with the colour scheme on some devices.
+If the game text loads in black, go to settings (top right of navbar) and click the dark mode toggle.
+This will fix it and I am actively working on a solution.

 ## Links 🌟